jdjakub/phd-thesis/ch-intro.md

 Our main contribution is to prove this by construction in the form of a prototype programming system called *BootstrapLab*, which is the topic of Chapter\ \ref{bl}.
 This contribution involves not only BootstrapLab itself, but also the necessary steps and principles that its construction led us to *discover.* We believe that it should be possible to build these Three Properties atop a wide variety of programming systems; our hope is that in Chapter\ \ref{bl} we have documented enough of a generalisable technique to make this feasible for the average programmer.
 It is as if we have developed the study of sorting by coming up with a prototype sorting algorithm---the new clarity is the important part, while the concrete program was just the vehicle that got us there.

 Additionally, in order to assess how well BootstrapLab achieves the Three Properties, we propose a *technical dimensions* framework in Chapter\ \ref{tech-dims} for analysing programming systems, which is our secondary contribution.
 BootstrapLab, being a programming system, is then evaluated in terms of dimensions constituting the Three Properties.
-In Chapter\ \ref{conclusion} we acknowledge the limitations revealed by this evaluation and suggest future work for both of our contributions.
+We then review related work in Chapter\ \ref{ch-related-work}.
+In Chapter\ \ref{future-work-and-conclusions} we acknowledge the limitations revealed by our evaluation, suggest future work for both of our contributions, and conclude with what we have learned and achieved.

-\joel{
-Instead of seeking to master the ins-and-outs of Smalltalk, Unix or indeed BootstrapLab, what is needed is to steal the best ideas and synthesise them into something fresh---to have our cake and eat it too.
-}

-# Supporting Papers
+# Supporting Publications
-The following publications form chapters in this thesis:
+The following essay was adapted into Chapter\ \ref{bl}:

+\fullcite{Onward22}

+The following paper won the journal's Editors' Choice Award and was adapted into Chapter\ \ref{tech-dims}:

 \fullcite{TechDims}

-This won the journal's Editors' Choice Award and was adapted into Chapter\ \ref{tech-dims}.

-\fullcite{Onward22}

-This forms Chapter\ \ref{bl}.

 \joel{
 # Imported from Convivial Salon '20